How Often Should You Drink Soursop Tea?

 If you wish to drink 2 cups daily, consider having one in the morning and one in the evening before meals.
 If your body tolerates more, balance it with your diet and drink it 30 minutes before meals to maintain your body's natural digestion cycle.

-You should mix 10 grams of tea powder with 100ml of water, then boil it for 10 - 15 minutes.
-This portion is sufficient for 2 - 3 servings per day.
-Depending on your needs, you can adjust the amount or combine it with other ingredients [3].
+This amount is generally sufficient for 2–3 servings per day.
+Depending on your needs, you can adjust the concentration or combine it with other ingredients [3].

 The best time to drink soursop tea is 30 minutes before meals.
 You can consume it before breakfast, snacks, or dinner.
 A hot cup in the morning will bring relaxation to your mind, and you can observe how it affects your body throughout the day.